 In the constitutional text, safety imposes a limit on the scope and extent of private economic initiative, as the latter is not an absolute right, but rather geared towards a social aim.
 The assumption whereby free enterprise cannot be pursued in such a way as to prejudice safety may be understood according to two perspectives: one where it is considered in relation to fellow citizens as a whole, the other with reference to the specific relationships through which an internal organisation of production is created.
-Therefore, we should look first of all at the respect "for the constitutional rights of others and the definition of legal positions attributable to individuals by norms of constitutional value in view of the fulfilment of the mandatory duties of economic, social and political solidarity"; on the other hand, for the sake of protecting the constitutional order, but so can measures of prevention and repression of factors disrupting the "peaceful enjoyment of rights and the performance of the duties assigned to workers"56.
-The conception of safety as "certainty of the freedom guaranteed to the individual"57 is in fact different from the one that sees it as a "condition of prevention that insures against the risks threatening fundamental legal rights" such as health and work; the meaning adopted in this essay is clearly the latter.
+Therefore, we should look first of all at the respect "for the constitutional rights of others and the definition of legal positions attributable to individuals by norms of constitutional value in view of the fulfilment of the mandatory duties of economic, social and political solidarity"; on the other hand, for the sake of protecting the constitutional order, preventive and subsequent actions can be taken to defend the general public order, but so can measures of prevention and repression of factors disrupting the "peaceful enjoyment of rights and the performance of the duties assigned to workers"33.
+The conception of safety as "certainty of the freedom guaranteed to the individual"34 is in fact different from the one that sees it as a "condition of prevention that insures against the risks threatening fundamental legal rights" such as health and work35; the meaning adopted in this essay is clearly the latter.